 This article will teach you how to turn your image into a map in a coordinate reference system (custom or national).
 If you don't know what coordinate systems are or which one to use, just go with the default settings.
-This feature is available to all editions of MapTiler Desktop, including FREE.
+This feature is available to all editions of MapTiler Engine, including FREE.

 Maps in any coordinate system can be uploaded and hosted on MapTiler Cloud and integrated with basemaps or other data in the same coordinate system.
 MapTiler Cloud offers basemaps in Mercator, Global WGS-84, Czech S-JTSK, French Lambert93, Dutch RD-New, Swiss LV95, and UK`s Ordnance Survey grid.
 Select the setting for the Output coordinate system after Assigning geolocation for your image step.